-Qissa Ghar brings a unique syncretic mix (union of different religions, cultures, or philosophies) to the forefront, creating a collaborative retelling of a selection of age-old creation myths from various cultures across the nation.
+Qissa Ghar brought a unique syncretic mix (union of different religions, cultures, or philosophies) to the forefront, creating a collaborative retelling of a selection of age-old creation myths from various cultures across the nation.

 Everything that is true of India is equally untrue, every point has its own completely valid counterpoint.
 What holds the vast fragile fabric of India together are the rich stories the locals tell themselves.
 Indians are a plural, rich, proudly maximal culture.
 The vast historical narrative inherited is not a burden, but a playground.

 Within this immersive neural net of stories are scattered "epiphany" lamps that use old-world materials and processes like stained glass and wood carving, to create moments of connection between the vast network of stories that populate the pavilion.
 Tropes of India are used freely, in playful abandon.
 Learn more about the Qissa Ghar here.